 If you have never been to the Nusa Islands near Bali, then you’ll have to go on a day trip to Nusa Lembongan and Nusa Ceningan.
 The small islands are known for their turquoise water and sandy beaches, rugged cliffs, tidal pools and a variety of water sports.

 Since Nusa Lembongan is only 22km from Bali (or half an hour by fast boat), it is possible to spend a day on both islands and see all the best attractions and return to Bali at the end of the day.

 In this post, I’ll show you exactly how to take a one day trip to Nusa Lembongan and Nusa Ceningan from Bali.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-Nusa Lembongan and Nusa Ceningan Day Trip: What to Bring
+Nusa Lembongan and Nusa Ceningan day trip from Bali: what you need to know

 - a small backpack for all your belongings